 Parents are encouraged to discuss any problems or concerns with the school.
 These should be raised initially with the pupil's class teacher or the SENDCo.
 Most problems can be resolved in this way, but if this does not happen, parents may raise the concern with the Head Teacher who will either contact you by telephone or arrange a meeting.
-If necessary the parents may complain to the governors, our SEND Governor is Mrs Alison Heathcote.
-If they are still dissatisfied, may take their complaint to the LA's statutory SEND disagreement resolution process.
+If necessary the parents should follow to trust complaints procedure.

-Signed by Headteacher: : Date: Signed by Chair of Governors: Date:
+Signed by Headteacher: Date: Sept 2023

+Signed by Chair of Governors: Date: Nov 2023